martacolombas/gitrank/README.md

 1. Visit https://gitrank.dev/
 2. Type in your username
-3. Copy paster your Github token
+3. Copy paste your Github token
 4. (optional) Github enterprise?
 We have a solution for you too.
 Paste your company's graphql endpoint
 5. Happy coding! :woman_technologist: :purple_heart: